 All obligate anaerobic bacteria Overview of Anaerobic Bacteria Bacteria can be classified by their need and tolerance for oxygen: Facultative: Grow aerobically or anaerobically in the presence or absence of oxygen Microaerophilic: Require a low oxygen concentration... read more (it is inactive against facultative anaerobic and aerobic bacteria)

 Certain protozoan parasites (eg, Trichomonas vaginalis Trichomoniasis Trichomoniasis is infection of the vagina or male genital tract with Trichomonas vaginalis.
-It can be asymptomatic or cause urethritis, vaginitis, or occasionally cystitis, epididymitis, or... read more , Entamoeba histolytica Amebiasis Amebiasis is infection with Entamoeba histolytica.
+It can be asymptomatic or cause urethritis, vaginitis, or occasionally cystitis, epididymitis... read more , Entamoeba histolytica Amebiasis Amebiasis is infection with Entamoeba histolytica.
 It is acquired by fecal-oral transmission.
 Infection is commonly asymptomatic, but symptoms ranging from mild diarrhea to severe dysentery... read more , Giardia intestinalis Giardiasis Giardiasis is infection with the flagellated protozoan Giardia duodenalis (G. lamblia, G. intestinalis).
-Infection can be asymptomatic or cause symptoms ranging from intermittent flatulence... read more [lamblia])
+Infection can be asymptomatic or cause symptoms ranging from intermittent... read more [lamblia])

 Metronidazole is used primarily for infections caused by obligate anaerobes, often with other antimicrobials.
-Metronidazole is the drug of choice for bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is vaginitis due to a complex alteration of vaginal flora in which lactobacilli decrease and anaerobic pathogens overgrow.
-Symptoms include a gray, thin, fishy-smelling vaginal... read more .
-The drug has other clinical uses (see table Some Clinical Uses of Metronidazole Some Clinical Uses of Metronidazole Metronidazole is a bactericidal antibiotic.
-It enters bacterial cell walls and disrupts DNA and inhibits DNA synthesis in certain microorganisms.
-Tinidazole is a related nitroimidazole with... read more ).
+Metronidazole is the drug of choice for bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a dysbiosis, a complex alteration of vaginal flora, in which lactobacilli decrease and anaerobic pathogens overgrow.
+Symptoms include a yellow-green or gray, thin, malodorous... read more .
+The drug has other clinical uses (see table Some Clinical Uses of Metronidazole Some Clinical Uses of Metronidazole ).

 Tinidazole is used primarily for the protozoan parasites mentioned above.
 It is not used for systemic anaerobic bacterial infections.